 - Make sure your pet is on some form of preventative program for both internal and external parasites.
-Preventing infestation is much more effective that treating one.
+Preventing infestation is much more effective than treating one.

-- Washing your pets bedding regularly and make sure their immediate environment is parasite free.
-This may include regular vacuuming and washing of curtains and drapes (all the places where fleas and parasite larvae are likely to hide).
+- Wash your pet’s bedding frequently and make sure their immediate environment is parasite-free.
+Regularly vacuum floors and wash curtains and drapes, where fleas and parasite larvae can hide.

-- If possible, keep your pet clear from long grass and open fields where ticks are likely to be found.
-Also avoid letting your pet have contact with animals who may be infected or who are not of preventive programs.
+- If possible, keep your pet away from long grass and open fields where ticks are likely to be found.
+Avoid letting your pet have contact with animals who may be infected or are not on parasite preventives.

 - Make sure your pets have a healthy sanitation area.
-Litter boxes should be cleaned regularly and stools should be removed from the garden at least once a week.
+Litter boxes should be cleaned regularly and stools should be removed from the yard at least once a week.

 1. “Dog Parasites.”
 American Kennel Club.
 Accessed March 22, 2019. https://www.akc.org/expert-advice/health/parasites/